-Bill Mannion is chief marketing officer of Coventry Computer, a startup in stealth mode.
+Bill Mannion is chief marketing officer of Pattern Computer Inc., a startup in stealth mode.
 Bill is responsible for all marketing, sales, customer programs, communications, and technical publications.
 Bill is an industry veteran in marketing, sales, product marketing, go-to-market programs, and partner programs.
 Prior to Coventry, Bill worked at Microsoft, Panasonic Consumer Electronics Co., and Sony.

 At Microsoft, Bill was general manager of Global Device Partners in Microsoft's Original Equipment Manufacturer (OEM) division.
 Bill managed a team of roughly 50 people, which led the worldwide partner account relationships with a portfolio of Asia-based OEM and Original Device Manufacturer (ODM) partner accounts that build, sell, and market servers, PCs, tablets, phones, and other connected devices.